Viban Francis Bayong: Career

 Bayong was a player for Sable FC and was also reported to have been signed by Dinamo Zagreb before arriving in Brunei in 2004.
-He played for the Brunei representative side in the second tier of the Malaysian league for one season, scoring a 15-minute hattrick against PDRM FA on 20 June.
+He played for the Brunei representative side in the second tier of the Malaysian league for one season, making his debut against Johor FC in a 2–1 away defeat on 4 April.
+He scored a 15-minute hat-trick against PDRM FA on 20 June.
 He bagged a total of 8 goals for the Wasps, behind Silas Liberato da Silva with 11.

 QAF FC signed Bayong at the start of the 2005–06 Brunei Premier League season.
 He scored 33 goals to finish as top scorer in the league, two of the goals coming in the deciding game for the championship, a 2–3 win over MS ABDB in the second-to-last round.
 He also scored five goals in a 12–3 mauling of March United in the FA Cup, although they were knocked out by their armymen rivals through penalties in the following round.

 With no league action for QAF until November 2007, both Bayong and Japanese playmaker Dan Ito were loaned to DPMM FC at the start of the 2006–07 Malaysia Super League, whom despite gaining promotion to the Super League were struggling to fill their import quota after the exit of Rodrigo Tosi and Mladen Alajbeg.
 He made his Malaysian league return after three years by scoring against Pulau Pinang after coming on as a substitute on 20 December.
 With the loan deal ended after one month, Bayong contributed four goals in four games altogether in a stellar season for DPMM and helped them reach third place at the conclusion of the league.